OCR-D/ocrd-website/site/en/spec/glossary.md

 ### OCR-D Web API

-As proposed in [OCR-D/spec#173](https://github.com/OCR-D/spec/pull/173), the OCR-D Web API defines uniform and interdependent services that can be distributed as network components, depending on the use case.
+As proposed in [OCR-D/spec#173](https://github.com/OCR-D/spec/pull/173), the OCR-D Web API defines uniform and interdependent services that can be distributed across network components, depending on the use case.

 ### (OCR-D-)Service